stevechctw/cvDetect/README.md

 ## Compile and install cvDetect source package (Windows only)

-We have to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) if we want to compile cvDetect yourself.
+We have to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) if we want to compile cvDetect from source.

 1. __Follows Stepe 1 to Step 3 in above binary package installation procedure.__